10. Changing paydays

 Changing how often you pay your employees

-Most payroll software can automatically manage any changes to how often you pay your employees (eg from monthly to weekly) and work out deductions correctly.
+Most payroll software can automatically manage any changes to how often you pay your employees (for example from monthly to weekly) and work out deductions correctly.

 Using Basic PAYE Tools